EzzioMoreira/certified-kubernetes-administrator-cka/understand-k8s/namespace.md

 ```
 ### Namespaces and DNS

-When you create a [Service](https://kubernetes.io/docs/concepts/services-networking/service/), it creates a corresponding [DNS entry](https://kubernetes.io/docs/concepts/services-networking/
-ns-pod-service/).
-This entry is of the form `<service-name>.<namespace-name>.svc.cluster.local`,
-which means that if a container only uses `<service-name>`, it will resolve to the service which
-is local to a namespace.
-This is useful for using the same configuration across multiple
-namespaces such as Development, Staging and Production.
-If you want to reach across namespaces,
-you need to use the fully qualified domain name (FQDN).
+When you create a [Service](https://kubernetes.io/docs/concepts/services-networking/service/), it creates a corresponding [DNS entry](https://kubernetes.io/docs/concepts/services-networkingns-pod-service/).
+This entry is of the for `<service-name>.<namespace-name>.svc.cluster.local`, which means that if a container only uses `<service-name>`, it will resolve to the service which is local to a namespace.
+This is useful for using the same configuration across multiple namespaces such as Development, Staging and Production.
+If you want to reach across namespaces, you need to use the fully qualified domain name (FQDN).